yradsmikham/active-learning-detect/audio/README.md

                                     --pca_params /path/to/pca/params
 				    --labels_file /path/to/labels/csv/file \`

-When using the --target_directory argument, the --tf_directory argument also needs to be specified.
-You can specify the --subdirectory arugment, which also requires the --tf_directory argument.
-When using this script, the path of the csv file that contains the class labels indices is required using the --labels-file argument.
+When using the --target_directory argument, the --tf_directory argument needs to be specified.
+You can specify the --subdirectory arugment, which also requires --tf_directory.
+When using this script, the path of the csv file that contains the class labels indices is required using the --labels-file flag.

 ## Selection of model: